TeamFightingICE/FightingICE/DareFightingICE/Sound/README.md

 ### Sample Sound Design:
 ---
-The sample sound design is made using openAL from the Lightweight Java Game Library (lwjgl).
+The sample sound design is made using OpenAL from the Lightweight Java Game Library (lwjgl).
 There is a total of 51 sound effects in the sounds folder including the background music.
 For the sample sound design, some sound effects are the same for similar moves.
 To know in detail what the moves look like visit this [link](https://www.ice.ci.ritsumei.ac.jp/~ftgaic/ZEN_action_animations.htm).<br>
 There are a few special sound effects added into the DareFightingICE.
 -	<b>Heartbeat:</b> This sound effect is played when the player’s health is below 50.
 For player 1 the sound effect is played on the left speaker and for player 2 on the right.
 -	<b>Energy Increase:</b> This sound effect is played when the player’s energy goes +50 from the previous value.
 For player 1 the sound effect is played on the left speaker and for player 2 on the right.